Addie Wagenknecht: WifiTagger (2012)

 The WifiTagger runs on OpenWrt firmware and a TP-Link WR741ND router which likens Wi-Fi SSIDs to digital graffiti.
 It allows you to create four open 32-digit SSIDs which when selected directs the user to the interface to add new tags.
 It was developed for Free Art and Technology Lab in 2012.

 Webcam Venus (2013)

 In Webcam Venus is a project created by asking online Sexcam performers to replicate iconic works of art.
 This piece was an experimental homage to both fine art and the lowbrow internet phenomenon of cams.
 The piece was developed for Free Art and Technology Lab in 2013 in collaboration with Pablo Garcia.

 Asymmetric Love (2013)

 Asymmetric Love re-uses CCTV equipment and arranges 14 cameras into a 'baroque' chandelier.
 It is placed as such in an entrance portal of museums or major collection houses.
 Asymmetric Love is a chandelier composed of CCTV cameras rather than candles or light bulbs.
 Number 2 from the series was the highest-selling lot at Phillips Auction House in New York City, curated by Lindsay Howard, for their first digital art auction in October 2013.

+In 2026, New York-based rock band Interpol used Asymmetric Love as the cover artwork of the album This Mirror Weighs a Ton.